Mortgage Insurance: What It Is, Who Needs It, and Why

 Private Mortgage Insurance (PMI)

 If you’re shopping for a conventional home loan and your lender requires mortgage insurance, this is called private mortgage insurance (PMI).
-It is organised by lenders from a third party insurance company.
+It is organized by lenders from a third party insurance company.
 If your down payment is less than 20% or you’re refinancing a home with less than 20% equity, you are liable for PMI.

 Ideally, a borrower would have enough funds to make a substantial down payment of 20% or more.
 A large down payment reduces the risk of the loan and makes the mortgage more secure -- but many home buyers, especially first-timers, don’t have the funds to make such a huge down payment.
 In this regard, the PMI benefits both the borrower and the lender -- it allows the borrower to make a lower down payment, while reducing the risk to the lender.